 Amanda Carter in the L.A.Z., life after zombies by Jo Lee Auburne

 A debuting author, but a very interesting read.
-In the LBZ, life before zombies, Amanda Carter had come to the city of Blythe, California, to pursue her passion of photography.
+In the LBZ, life before zombies, Amanda Carter had come to the city of Blythe, cbd delivery California, to pursue her passion of photography.
 When the media had first begun announcing reports of an infection that was turning people into zombies, Amanda was incredulous that such a thing was possible.
 The infection quickly spread.
 Cities were barricaded in an attempt to isolate the infection.
 But the measures put into place to protect the people were too late in coming.
 Societies, worldwide, collapsed and rapidly slid into chaos.
 Amanda Carter becomes one of the few survivors of this apocalyptic event.
 She must learn how to keep herself, and the others that she has teamed up with, safe.
 Click here to check it out.

 Zombie Bite – Jade McCulloch

 A slightly different take on the zombie genre.
 Check out the plot description below to see for yourself:

 Three years ago the world I knew died along with everyone I cared about, everyone but Eli.
 Maybe I’m naïve, but I didn’t think I would ever lose Eli.
 I’ve always thought of him as a tough guy who could fend for himself, but that all changed the day I brought back infected survivors.
 When one of them became a “zombie”, I realized that I couldn’t just sit back and watch Eli die.
-I convince Eli to join me on the search for a doctor who claims to have a cure.
+I convince Eli to join me on the search for a dental studio who claims to have a cure.
 Does the cure exist or will we die chasing it?